Who we are

-Unfortunately, the Centre is unable to provide clinical advice for the treatment of arthritis and would suggest you contact your doctor.
+Unfortunately, we are unable to provide clinical advice for the treatment of arthritis and would suggest you contact your doctor.